barryclark/jekyll-now/_posts/2015-07-30-WeWeChargedUsersToPreOrderOurAlpha.md

 So with this in mind: **Why did we do it?**

-It boils down to two reasons:
+It boils down to three reasons:

 1. Immediate validation of product-market fit
 2. Allowed us to focus 100% on the product